choosehappy/CohortFinder/README.md

 # Quality Control Metrics Generation

 Please see  [Histoqc](https://github.com/choosehappy/HistoQC), this is an open-source quality control tool for digital pathology slides.
-We used the quality control metrics it generated.
+We use the quality control metrics it generates.